Duet3D/DuetSoftwareFramework/README.md

 ## Known issues

-- Do NOT use `killall` to terminate DuetControlServer.
-The `killall` utility sends SIGTERM to all processes including worker threads of the .NET task scheduler resulting in abnormal program termination.
-It is better to send SIGTERM directly to the host PID.
+- `killall` may not be used to terminate DuetControlServer.
+Since it sends SIGTERM to all processes including worker threads of the .NET task scheduler, an abnormal program termination is the consequence.
+It is better to send SIGTERM only to the main PID
 - G-Code checksums and M998 are currently not supported
 - M291 S2/S3 are not working yet
 - Object model is only partially populated
+- Some G-codes behave differently when executed directly by RepRapFirmware instead of DCS

 ## Reporting issues